- Go Hiking

 Shortly thereafter it joins the Long Path, which climbs the Wurtsboro Ridge from the east.
 The next 10 miles along the ridgetop are among the most spectacular in New York State with the open views of the Catskills looming in the distance, and views all the way back to High Point.
 Once the trail crosses Route 52, it ascends to Sam's Point Preserve, where the SRT currently ends.
 The Long Path continues to Verkeerder Kill Falls and Minnewaska State Park Preserve on its way north.

 The Shawangunk Ridge Trail was initiated by the Trail Conference in 1989 and continues to be a work in progress.
 The Trail Conference and its partners work to protect a ridge-length trail corridor and connect the trail to other trails along the way.

 The Trail Conference is pleased to offer hikers free maps of the Shawangunk Ridge Trail via download to your computer.
+These maps have been fully revised in 2013 to reflect many minor and some major changes.
 Three separate maps cover the current existing trail; each prints on an 8.5 x11-inch page.
-(The files are large so be patient on a slow line.)
 These maps complement the detailed description of the Shawangunk Ridge Trail found in The Long Path Guide.

 The Shawangunk Ridge Trail also serves as an alternative route on the Long Path for the hiker who wishes to avoid the lowlands of Orange County.
 Upon reaching the intersection with the Appalachian Trail in Harriman Park, the hiker follows the AT south to High Point State Park in New Jersey, then goes north